brettmclean/number-converter/README.md

 ## Installation

-To use number-converter in your Node.js project, run
+To use number-converter in your Node.js project, run:
 ```
 npm install brettmclean/number-converter --save
 ```